ImperialCollegeLondon/M40001_lean/src/2021/logic/README.md

 Note: `exact P` does not work.
 Don't confuse the *statement* `P` with its *proof* `hP`.

-Note: The `assumption` tactic will also work.
-That means "solve the goal, because its proof is one of our assumptions".
+Variant: The `assumption` tactic closes a goal if its proof is any one of the assumptions in the tactic state.

 ## The `apply` tactic